Colorado self-defense law allows you to use physical force to defend yourself or others, but under two conditions:

 Resisting arrest is the crime of using violence or force against a police officer making an arrest.
-The arrest has to be made under color of law.
+The arrest has to be made under the color of law.

 Self-defense is not an argument against a charge of resisting arrest, even if it is an unlawful one.21 If the arrest is unlawful, you are supposed to comply with the police officer and raise your rights, later.

-The only times you can claim self-defense to an arrest are when the officer was not acting under color of law.
-Police officers who are off-duty or working as a private security guard are not acting under the color of the law.
+The only times you can claim self-defense to an arrest are when the officer was not acting under the color of law.
+Police officers who are off-duty or working as a private security guards are not acting under the color of the law.
 If they try to arrest you and you resist, you can argue you were acting in self-defense.22